stefanv/github_training/README.md

-This is a time machinegit branch!
+This is a time machine git branch!